ethz-asl/sl_sensor/README.md

 #

 **SL Sensor** is an open-source, ROS-based, structured light sensor for high-accuracy 3D scanning.
 It can produce high-fidelity point clouds in real-time at 5Hz using hardware triggering of the camera and the projector.
+Detailed information can be found in this [publication](https://www.sciencedirect.com/science/article/pii/S0926580522002977).

 <img src="https://user-images.githubusercontent.com/19413243/134910454-87785a6d-0c3f-4dab-95fc-e076042a359c.png" alt="drawing" width="500"/>

-Refer to the Wiki pages for the wiring schematics, CAD as well as steps to calibrate/setup the sensor.
+Refer to the [Wiki pages](https://github.com/ethz-asl/sl_sensor/wiki) for the wiring schematics, CAD as well as steps to calibrate/setup the sensor.

 The sample build we have provided contains two cameras (because we want it as a research platform to test our linear motion compensation strategy in both directions) but it can be modified to work with only one camera as well.